-It used to be that once someone became a homeowner he, or she would own a large asset that always appreciated.
+It used to be that once someone became a homeowner he, or she would own a large asset that was always appreciated.
 Home equity, and therefore net worth, would also always grow.
 If the income failed to support the lifestyle, the home could always be sold for a profit – no harm, no foul.

 After the housing bubble burst, it hit home that all asset prices – even housing prices – are subject to price depreciation.
 In the aftermath, everyone adjusted his or her perspective accordingly.

 Over the past five years, the cost of purchasing a home has been rising 6% to 10% on average.
 Unfortunately, the greatest appreciation has occurred in the starter-home market.
-This means fewer renters are able to join the ranks of homeowners, however for the moment, the First-time buyers have a window of opportunity.
+This means fewer renters are able to join the ranks of homeowners, however, for the moment, First-time buyers have a window of opportunity.